go-davidng/3-tier-stateless-web/README.md

       }
      ```

-NOTE: There may be instance where the load balancers will be timed out during creation.
-Rerun the script again, and it should complete the creation of the load balancers.
+NOTE: When creating multiple listeners, there is a possibility where the load balancer status is stuck in updating.
+A rerun of the script will clear the issue.

 **Some helpful terraform commands**
    - terraform init